-The Deputy Speaker: Before proceeding, I just want to apologize to the House because I did miss that the hon. member for Mirabel was not wearing a tie, and we all know that we should be wearing ties in the House when we are speaking, so this is just an apology to hon. members for missing that.
+The Deputy Speaker: Before proceeding, I just want to apologize to the House because I did miss that the hon. member for Mirabel was not wearing a tie, and we all know that we should be wearing ties in the House when we are speaking, so just an apology to hon. members for missing that.

 Mr. Adam Chambers (Simcoe North, CPC): Mr. Speaker, it is always a pleasure to rise in this space on behalf of the people of Simcoe North.
-To those watching at home, "Hello, Alice."
+To those watching at home, "hello, Alice".

-Before I start my comments today on the budget, I just want to take a moment, with the Chair's indulgence, to pay tribute to a former staff member in my office who passed away a couple of weeks ago.
+Before I start my comments today on the budget, I just want to take a moment, with the Chair's indulgence, to make a tribute a former staff member in my office who passed away a couple of weeks ago.